Krishna-Sourav/Altcognito_Website/README.md

 # Altcognito_Website
-A Website build using HTML &amp; CSS for altcognito systems , HYD.
+A Website built using HTML &amp; CSS for altcognito systems , HYD.
+Only Home page is completed and the project is not completed and accepted.